-In addition to the above, Quantity surveyors have to be engaged to prepare measurements and submit the bills.

-- 34. Adequate number of Quality Engineer and qualified Safety Engineer should be deployed at site.
-Experienced Engineers / Supervisors are to be engaged in Railway and water supply works. - 35.
-To safeguard the persons working at height in roof, wall etc., sufficient number of Industrial Safety nets shall be provided at tenderer's cost in appropriate level and locations.
-The working hand including Supervisors, Engineers should wear the personal protective items and safety measures such as helmets, safety belts, shoes, etc., before entering into working place. - 36.
+- 31. In addition to the above, Quantity surveyors have to be engaged to prepare measurements and submit the bills. - 32.
+Adequate number of Quality Engineer and qualified Safety Engineer should be deployed at site - 33.
+To safeguard the persons working at underground etc., sufficient number of Industrial Safety PPE shall be provided at tenderer's cost in appropriate level and locations.
+The working hand including Supervisors, Engineers should wear the personal protective items and safety measures such as helmets, safety belts, shoes, etc., before entering into working place. - 34.
 The tenderer has to deploy adequate labour of required categories such as Unskilled, Skilled, Mason, Carpenter, Plumber, Welder, Fitter, Mistry, Technically experienced, etc. so as to execute the works simultaneously in all areas of work.
-The Technical persons with experience shall have to produce valid certificate for verification. - 37.
-Expertised labour only to be engaged for specialized items of work like laying of ceramic tiles, marbles, cuddapah slabs, granite slabs and false ceiling, partition, wall paneling, architectural finishing etc. and work experienced persons shall be engaged for fabrication, water supply, railway track laying and aligning works, sewerage system work, etc.

-- 38. Exclusive Stores personnel should be engaged who would co-ordinate with department official for clearance and collection of BHEL supplied materials required for works. - 39.
-Separate non-technical persons should be engaged for arranging daily gate passes for labours and vehicles entry in all the gates of Factory Complex. - 40.
-The tenderer shall carry out health performance test at his cost for all the workmen engaged in the work through a registered medical practitioner and produce certificate on demand. - 41.
+The Technical persons with experience shall have to produce valid certificate for verification. - 35.
+The contractor shall follow norms of BHEL security system for movement of men & materials within the complex. - 36.
+Exclusive Stores personnel should be engaged who would co ordinate with department official for clearance and collection of BHEL supplied materials required for works. - 37.
+Separate non-technical persons should be engaged for arranging daily gate passes for labours and vehicles entry in all the gates of Factory Complex. - 38.
+The tenderer shall carry out health performance test at his cost for all the workmen engaged in the work through a registered medical practitioner and produce certificate on demand. - 39.
 It shall be the responsibility of the contractor to see that the workmen do not utilize the departmental canteen facilities.
-Contractor has to make his own arrangements to provide refreshment for the workmen. - 42.
-All the works shall be executed as per the standard specifications as provided in BOQ / TNBP / BIS. - 43.
-The works contract to be entered into with the successful tenderer will be governed by the BHEL Revised General Conditions of Contract in force. - 44.
-All the materials to be used in the work and the nature of work shall conform to the respective TNBP & BIS and National Building Organisation, Standard Specifications forming part of "ALL INDIA STANDARD SCHEDULE OF RATES" specifications and shall be got approved by the Engineer-in-charge before actual incorporation in the work. - 45.
-The contractor should maintain proper accounts for cement, reinforcement steel and structural steel sections and other materials if any supplied by this organisation and these should be available at the site of work for verification and check by the Officials of this Organisation at any time. - 46.
-All materials brought by the Contractor for incorporation in the work shall be got inspected and approved by the Engineer-in-charge before they are incorporated in the work. - All the structural works including fabrication, erection etc., are subjected to inspection and clearance by Third Party Agency fixed by BHEL. - 47.
+Contractor has to make his own arrangements to provide refreshment for the workmen. - 40.
+All the works shall be executed as per the standard specifications as provided in TNBP / BIS. - 41.
+All the materials to be used in the work and the nature of work shall conform to the respective TNBP & BIS and National Building Organization, Standard Specifications forming part of "ALL INDIA STANDARD SCHEDULE OF RATES" specifications and shall be got approved by the Engineer-in-charge before actual incorporation in the work. - 42.
+The contractor should maintain proper accounts for cement, reinforcement steel and structural steel sections and other materials if any supplied by this department and should be available at the site of work for verification and check by the Officials of this Organization at any time. - 43.
+All materials brought by the Contractor for incorporation in the work shall be got inspected and approved by the Engineer-in-charge before they are incorporated in the work.
+All the structural works including fabrication, erection etc., are subjected to inspection and clearance by Third Party Agency fixed by BHEL. - 44.
+The contractor should use only the materials of brand and quality as approved by BHEL. - 45.
+All materials and consumables brought by the contractor should have manufacturer's certificate. - 46.
 All tools and plants including jack hammer with silencer & bits, rock drilling machine, etc., required for all the works covered under this contract will have to be brought by the contractor.
-Compressed air alone will be provided at viable locations at free of cost by BHEL.
-From that point the contractor has to provide further arrangements for site works. - 48.
-All safety measures are to be followed during execution of work, particularly during blasting and only licensed blaster should be engaged for this purpose.
-Sufficient care shall be taken by the contractor during excavation to avoid damages to the buried pipe lines, cables and other infrastructure like railway lines if any etc. Controlled blasting including muffling can be carried out with prior permission from safety department. - 49.
-The contractor should use only the materials of brand and quality as approved by BHEL.